PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 - /prison utils message - add ability to send message to player or broadcast

--DONE: COUNT blocks upon startup when doing the air counts:

-- DONE: build targetBlockList when counting air blocks upon server startup.

-- DONE: Use the mine tag name over the mine's name if it exists.

-- DONE: TE Explosions does not produce exact counts.
-Have done extensive work to get this to work better, but can only get closer and has not been exact.
-Not sure why at this time.

 - Optimize the handling of chat placeholder.
 They will always be the same for the whole server, so cache the PlaceholderKeys that are used.
   - Partially done.
 The chat handler was updated, but the change could be pushed in to other existing code to improve the flexibility and resolve some of the weaknesses that may exist.